 Colin advises on non-contentious aspects of intellectual property, particularly on licensing, collaboration, R&D, distribution and franchise agreements.
 His work includes advising on trade marks and brand protection; joint sharing and licensing of know-how, copyright and design rights.
 Colin has been accredited as a specialist in intellectual property by the Law Society of Scotland and is qualified under Scots and English law.
 He has given training to many organisations on intellectual property issues and is a tutor on commercial contracts and IP at the University of Glasgow.

-Acknowledged in Chambers UK for a number of years .
+Colin has been recognised in the legal directories for a number of years.
 Quotes include -

-“impresses sources with his very practical and pragmatic advice”
+“Colin impresses sources with his very practical and pragmatic advice.”

 8th June 2020

 Intellectual property (“IP”) is an important consideration in the context of insolvency.

 A look at the relaxed enforcement of the competition rules made by the CMA.

 25th July 2016

 Last week, European competition regulators issued record-breaking fines.